pietrushnic/openwebrtc-wiki/Building-OpenWebRTC-using-a-LiveCD.md

 ### HowTo build OpenWebRTC using a LiveCD

-the OpenWebRTC project currently only strictly supports ubuntu 14.04 - however, it is not necessary to have a full install of ubuntu on your machine in order to build OpenWebRTC - this may be accomplished using a liveCD
+the OpenWebRTC project currently only strictly supports **64-bit Ubuntu 14.04** - however, it is not necessary to have a full install of ubuntu on your machine in order to build OpenWebRTC - this may be accomplished using a liveCD

 why would one want to do this?
   * if one does not already have a linux or OSX build environment (e.g. windows)
   * if one has a linux build environment but it is not ubuntu
   * if one would like to build the entire project on a keychain to show grandma

 and
   * one is targeting only linux and/or android
+  * you must use a 64-bit PC

 ## Building OpenWebRTC using a Kubuntu LiveCD